maximilien/ragme-io/docs/CONTRIBUTING.md

 * `question` - Further information is requested
 * `wontfix` - Issues that won't be fixed
 * `vector-db` - Issues related to vector database implementations
+* `frontend` - Issues related to the new frontend UI
+* `process-management` - Issues related to service management

 ## Development Process